Good to know

 -It has a medium-stiff midsole to deliver underfoot support.
 The shoe’s Vibram XS Grip rubber outsole helps wearers gain a foothold on steep terrain and tiny holds.

 Downturn.
 This Tenaya offering is a rock climbing shoe with a moderate downturn.
 Its slight curvature helps users gain a precise hold on edges and multi-pitch ascents.

 Applications.
 The Tenaya Tarifa is designed for high-performance sport climbing and bouldering.
 Its construction also makes it suitable for face routes.
 It may also be used for both indoor and outdoor send attempts.

 The Tenaya Tarifa is a low-top shoe built for male and female climbers.
-Its cotton-lined synthetic upper limits stretch to a minimum.
-The footgear uses an asymmetrical last and a low-volume heel design.
-These features work with its two-layer Lycra tongue to give a snug fit.
+It is built on an asymmetrical last and comes with a low-volume heel design.
+Its two-layer Lycra tongue gives a snug fit.
 Users can get a secure and customized lockdown with the aid of its speed lace system.

 Midsole.
 This climbing shoe features a midsole made of GI 1.8 and TST 150.
 It offers medium stiffness, specifically in its heel and forefoot section.
 This design allows more power to be transmitted to the toes, making the shoe suitable for edging.
 A 2D multi-layer Stretchtex insole sits on top of the midsole to deliver comfort underfoot.

 Outsole.
 Tenaya fitted the Tarifa with a Vibram XS Grip outsole.
 Its 3.5mm thickness makes this component durable.
 The sole’s sticky rubber construction lends grip on most types of rock surfaces.